Yandex Cloud

 • All resources: To exclude all resources controlled in the workspace.

-• Selected resources: To exclude only some resources.
-To select resources to exclude from the check:
+• Resources selected: To exclude only some resources.
+To select resources excluded from the check:

 • Click Select resources.